-These expenses represent 46% of the County's 2022 budget.
-Personnel costs in the 2022 budget increased \$0.6 million, or 1.7% from 2021 due to insurance coverage changes (single compared to family coverage) and staffing changes, along with a healthcare renewal rate decrease of 25% as a result of the bidding process, which was offset by a cost-of-living wage increase of 2.75% as well as an increase in budgeted personnel expenses in several departments.
+These expenses represent 47% of the County's 2023 budget.
+Personnel costs in the 2023 budget increased \$2.8 million, or 7.8% from 2022 due to an overall increase in health insurance costs of 6.64%, staffing changes, and a cost-of-living wage increase of 3.0% as well as an increase in budgeted personnel expenses in several departments.
 We expect health care insurance rates to trend upward, and for at least the near future, wage costs to decrease slightly due to staffing retirements.